 But there is hope!
 Peer support is a concept that is already successfully used to reduce loneliness and depression in the community (e.g. the Cancer Society).

 Java Music Club and Java Memory Care use a unique combination of researched themes, photography, music, and readings.
 The Java Music Club also uses a traditional talking stick to help residents honor each others contributions.
 All programs come with a standardized staff group manuals and training.
+Java Mentorship is team made up of residents and volunteers who form a team that meets weekly to learn how to support socially isolated members of their communities.

 How do they reduce costs?
 These programs are the most effective way to address the tremendous socio-economic costs associated with depression and loneliness as it gives participants the practical resources that encourage and empower them to seek out and support their lonely or isolated peers.
+Homes using these programs have reported a 30% decrease in depression, a 15% decrease in loneliness and a 60% increase in participation in programs.

 For details and to order these programs email info@JavaGP.com or call toll free: 1-866-523-2411